SAAF-16/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 This page is example of the game Tic Tac Toe.
-It's possible to play against another human or against a computer with 3 levels of difficulty, it's also possible to make the computer play against itself
+It's possible to play against another human or against a computer with 3 levels of difficulty (when set to hard it's impossible to win), it's also possible to make the computer play against itself

 ## Live Page
 https://saaf-16.github.io/Tic-Tac-Toe/